farhadkpx/DEND-Data-Engneering-Nano-Degree-/DEND_Capstone_Project/README.md

 #### `DATA-QUALITY` & `CLEANING:`

 `A.` **`I94 Immigration Data:`  `Data quality issues`:**
-+ Total number of records/rows are 3096313.. and the number of distinct immigration_id's (cicid) was also 3096313 which suggests that the column cicid is unique without any duplicated ID-columns.
++ Total number of records/rows are 3096313.. and the number of distinct immigration_id's (cicid) was also..
+3096313 which suggests that the column `cicid` is unique without any duplicated ID-columns.
 + The data spans arrival dates in the month of April for the year 2016.
-The dates provided are SAS dates format
+The dates provided are SAS dates format...
 + The arrival & departure dates for all records are in string format not date?
 + There are 7 columns (DTADFILE, VISAPOST, OCCUP, ENTDEPA, ENTDEPD, ENTDEPU, DTADDTO) all are coded with values not clear what they meant?
-+ Some of the records have departure dates that is before the arrival date?

 **`Cleaning steps:`**
-+ Practically I renamed all the columns for clear understanding of the columns-table.
++ Practically I renamed all the columns for clear understanding of the columns-tables.
-+ Transformed (arrival & departure) SAS dates to PySpark date format.
++ Transformed (arrival & departure) columns from SAS dates to Python date format.
-+ Created 4 different tables(visa category..mode of travel..&)for simplicity of data analysis.
++ Created with assignment 2 different tables(visa category, mode of travel) for reducing data ambiguity.
 + Developed extensive dated segmentation of both arrival & departure date columns.
-+ Eliminated all unnecessary(7) columns from the table.
++ Eliminated all unnecessary(7) columns from the immigration table.

 `B.`**`GlobalLandTemperaturesByCity.csv:` `data quality issues:`**
 + Number of records with this table: 8,599,212 rows and 8 columns (huge data set).
-+ The data > `date` recorded since 18th century(from year `1743` to `2013`)..(wide range issues).
++ The `date` column recorded since 18th century(from year `1743` to `2013`)..(wide range issues).
-+ We had 364,130 row temperature values were missing out of more than 8 million.
++ We had 364,130 row temperature values were missing out of more than 8 million rows of data.
-+ We have 159 distinct countries and 3448 city (wide scope of areas).
++ We have 159 distinct countries and 3448 city (wide scope of locaitons).
-+ All column values are given string-data type.
++ All column values are given string-data type?

 **`Cleaning steps:`**
 + I changed the `dt` column to `date` type.
 + Converted `AverageTemperature`, `AverageTemperatureUncertainty` to float-data-type.
-+ Converted Year, Day, Month_Num to int and Month_Name to string data type.
++ Converted Year, Day, Month_Num to `int` and Month_Name to `string` data type.
 + I chose to limit date access from year `2000` to available.
-+ Disposed of all the null-temperature values from the table.
++ Disposed of all the null-temperature rows from the table.
+Since temperature table without any value doesn't make any sense?
 + Scoped my analytic temperature data limited to USA only.

 `C.` **`US-Cities-Demographics.csv` `Data quality issues`:**
 + Total number of records with this table was 2891 rows and 12 columns.
 + Good news, only 3 columns has null values in range (13 to 16).
-+ All the data column-type came with `string-format`
++ All the data column-type came with `string-format`?
-+ Distinct city count 567 and state count is 49
++ Distinct city count 567 and state count is 49.
-+ 5 distinct Races are embedded with this dataset on 'Race-column'
++ 5 distinct Races are embedded with this dataset on 'Race-column'.

 **`Cleaning steps:`**
 + So I had change columns to appropriate data types (int, float).